EstebanV23/practicaAngular/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Notes

+# Connections between components and views

+For you to connect components you have to make it through `templateUrl` into the component.

+If you like to use a component that you created, you could make it with `{{  }}` into the HTML file